Unity-Technologies/ml-agents/docs/Installation.md

 ### Using Jupyter Notebook

-For a walkthrough of how to use Jupyter notebook, see [here](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html).
+For a walkthrough of how to use Jupyter notebook, see [Running the Jupyter Notebook](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html) in the _Jupyter/IPython Quick Start Guide_.

+#### Testing Python API

+To launch jupyter, run in the command line:

+`jupyter notebook`

+Then navigate to `localhost:8888` to access the notebooks.
+If you're new to jupyter, check out the [quick start guide](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html) before you continue.

+To ensure that your environment and the Python API work as expected, you can use the `python/Basics` Jupyter notebook.
+This notebook contains a simple walkthrough of the functionality of the API.
+Within `Basics`, be sure to set `env_name` to the name of the environment file you built earlier.

 ### General Issues

-If you run into issues while attempting to install and run Unity ML Agents, see [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Limitations-&-Common-Issues.md) for a list of common issues and solutions.
+If you run into issues while installing or running Unity ML Agents, see [Limitations & Common Issues](Limitations-and-Common-Issues.md) for a list of common issues and solutions.

 If you have an issue that isn't covered here, feel free to contact us at ml-agents@unity3d.com.
 Alternatively, feel free to create an issue on the repository.
 Be sure to include relevant information on OS, Python version, and exact error message if possible.